RamaLingeswaraRao950/Expanding-Cards/README.md

 # 🌄 Expanding Cards

-A responsive and visually engaging web project that features interactive expanding cards with background images and smooth animations.
-Each panel expands upon clicking, displaying a highlighted title and a glowing border effect to draw attention.
+A responsive web project with clickable cards that expand smoothly when selected.
+Each card shows a title and a glowing border effect to highlight the active one, making the layout interactive and visually appealing.

 ## ✨ Features :